-Name Age Citizenship Executive Position Term Years Served Robert John L. Sobrepeña 61 Chairman of the Board 1 1996 - 2016 Ferdinand T. Santos 65 12 47 2 Land 31 President 1 1996 - 2016 Noel M. Cariño 61 The state of the s Director 1 1996 - 2016 Enrique Sobrepeña 89 Director 1 1997-2016 Rafael Perez de Tagle, Jr. 61 Director 1 2000 - 2016 Francisco C. Gonzalez 72 Director, Independent 1 2010 - 2016 Alice Odchigue-Bondoc 49 Director 1 2004 - 2016 Roberto S. Roco 63 Classical and Director 1 2004 - 2016 Gilbert Raymund T. Reyes 58 Corporate Secretary 1 2004 - 2016
+Name Age Citizenship Executive Position Term Years Served Robert John L. Sobrepeña 62 Filipino Chairman of the Board 1 1996 - 2017 Ferdinand T. Santos 66 Filipino President 1 1996 - 2017 Noel M. Cariño 62 Filipino Director 1 1996 - 2017 Enrique Sobrepeña 90 Filipino Director 1 1997-2017 Rafael Perez de Tagle, Jr. 62 Filipino Director 1 2000 - 2017 Francisco C. Gonzalez 73 Filipino Director, Independent 1 2010 - 2017 Alice Odchigue-Bondoc 50 VEDSTOCK 199 Director 1 2004 - 2017 Roberto S. Roco 63 Filipino Director 1 2004 - 2017 Gilbert Raymund T. Reyes 59 Filipino Corporate Secretary 1 2003 - 2017

-ROBERT JOHN L. SOBREPEÑA, Filipino, age 61, is the Chairman of the Board of the Company and is one of the three founding members of the Fil-Estate Group of Companies.
+ROBERT JOHN L. SOBREPEÑA, Filipino, age 62, is the Chairman of the Board of the Company and is one of the three founding members of the Fil-Estate Group of Companies.
 Mr. Sobrepeña concurrently holds various positions in the Fil-Estate Group.
-He is the Chairman of the Board of several companies: Fil-Estate Management, Inc. MRT Development Corporation, CJHDEVCO, Camp John Hay Hotel, Fil -Estate Ecocentrum Corp., and Club Leisure Management, Inc. He graduated with a Bachelor's Degree in Science major in Psychology and Marketing from De La Salle University in 1978.
+He is the Chairman of the Board of several companies: Fil-Estate Management, Inc. MRT Development Corporation, CJHDEVCO, Camp John Hay Hotel, Fil-Estate Ecocentrum Corp., and Club Leisure Management, Inc. He graduated with a Bachelor's Degree in Science major in Psychology and Marketing from De La Salle University in 1978.

 ATTY.
-FERDINAND T. SANTOS, Filipino, age 65 is the President and is one of the three founding members of Fil-Estate Group of Companies.
+FERDINAND T. SANTOS, Filipino, age 66 is the President and is one of the three founding members of Fil-Estate Group of Companies.
 He concurrently holds various positions in the Fil-Estate Group.
 He is the President of Fil-Estate Management, Inc., Global Estate Resorts, Inc., CJHDEVCO and Fil-Estate Ecocentrum Corporation.
 He took his Bachelor of Arts at Arellano University in 1970.
 He has a Bachelor of Law degree from San Beda College where he graduated Valedictorian and Magna Cum Laude in 1974.
 He was a topnotcher in the 1974 Philippine Bar Exams (2nd Placer).

-NOEL M. CARIÑO, Filipino, age 61, is a Director of the Company and is one of the three founder of the Fil-Estate Group of Companies.
+NOEL M. CARIÑO, Filipino, age 62, is a Director of the Company and is one of the three founder of the Fil-Estate Group of Companies.
 He holds various positions in the Fil-Estate Group.
 Mr. Cariño was a Director of the Subdivision and Housing Development Association and of the Chamber of Real Estate and Builders Association.
 Currently he is the President of the WAR Against Poverty Foundation.